 Bonus.
-We established a program whereby executive officers, senior management and other non-management personnel have the potential to receive a meaningful cash bonus if annual financial and operational objectives or goals, pre-established by the Compensation Committee, are met.
+We established a program whereby executive officers, senior management and other non-management personnel have the potential to receive a meaningful cash bonus if annual financial and operational objectives or goals, pre-established by the compensation committee, are met.
 At a meeting, usually prior to the end of the year, our board of directors approves the operating budget and financial forecast for the ensuing fiscal year.
-Based on the budget and forecast, the Compensation Committee sets various targets for measures such as oil and gas production levels, operating expenses, pre-tax net income and cash flows from operations.
+Based on the budget and forecast, the compensation committee sets various targets for measures such as oil and gas production levels, operating expenses, pre-tax net income and cash flows from operations.
 In addition, non-financial targets are established such as exploration prospects to be generated, safety goals, accounting systems implementation and environmental regulations compliance goals.
 During the first quarter of each year, following a preliminary determination of our financial and operating results, our compensation committee meets to establish bonus compensation for the previous year.

 A significant portion of each executive's total compensation is dependent on achieving both the short and long term financial and strategic goals outlined above.
 Accordingly, following the end of each year, incentive bonuses, if any, are awarded to the chairman of the board and chief executive officer and to the president and chief operating officer and to the other executive officers for performance in the prior year or years.
-In determining the incentive bonuses earned, the Compensation Committee gives substantial weight to our achievement of the goals and objectives set out in our budget for the preceding year.
+In determining the incentive bonuses earned, the compensation committee gives substantial weight to our achievement of the goals and objectives set out in our budget for the preceding year.
 The committee may also consider matters other than those set out in the schedule of goals and objectives in the budget such as stock performance for the previous budget year, indicated return on stockholders' investment, corporate debt levels, revenues, change in oil and gas reserves, cash flow, capital expenditures and other items that are considered to be critical to our success, including safety performance and environmental performance.
 We do not assign these measures relative weights preferring to make a subjective determination after considering all measures collectively.
 The committee must find that the executive's performance met or exceeded stated goals and objectives set out in the previous year's annual budget.
 As an example, should the performance level be determined at 80%, then the incentive bonus would be 80% of base salary.
 In order for there to be an incentive bonus payment, performance has to meet or exceed 75%.
 Should the committee determine that the minimum standard of 75% has not been met, it may recommend that the board of directors consider payment of discretionary bonuses for the executive officers.
 Only with committee recommendations and board approval can the annual incentive bonus pay-out exceed 100% of each executive's base salary.

 In addition to the above, incentive bonuses may be paid to other employees as determined by the chairman and chief executive officer and president and chief operating officer.
-All incentive bonuses exceeding 100% of base salary must be approved by the Compensation Committee.
+All incentive bonuses exceeding 100% of base salary must be approved by the compensation committee.

-The Compensation Committee awarded bonuses in March of 2010 for fiscal 2009 results based upon our achievement of the following performance goals:
+The compensation committee awarded bonuses in March of 2011 for fiscal 2010 results based upon our achievement of the following performance goals:

-- · Achievement of oil and gas production targets - Achievement of Direct Operating Cost budget - Stewardship of the General and Administrative expense budget - Startup of production from the Ebouri platform in Gabon - Exploration Department goals to develop exploration prospects - Safety and Environmental program goals
+- Achievement of oil and gas production targets - Achievement of direct operating cost budget

+- Stewardship of the general and administrative expense budget - · Drill minimum of three wells in offshore Gabon - · Replace partner or achieve time extension in Angola - Add one focus area via acquisition or joint venture - Safety and environmental program goals